nsenasabirli/weather-app/README.md

 A simple and elegant weather application that provides current weather information for any location.
 Built with modern web technologies, this app aims to be both functional and visually appealing.

 Features
-Current Weather: Get up-to-date weather information for any city. \n Weather Details: Includes temperature, humidity, wind speed, and more. \n Responsive Design: Works on all devices, from desktops to mobile phones.
+Current Weather: Get up-to-date weather information for any city.
+Weather Details: Includes temperature, humidity, wind speed, and more.
+Responsive Design: Works on all devices, from desktops to mobile phones.